-To implement the principle of sustainable forest management and to make resources available and affordable to general public, the concept of Forest Function Mapping has been used in this Plan to delineate between forest and different land use inside Selela FMU.
+To implement the principle of sustainable forest management and to make resources available and affordable to general public, the concept of Forest Function Mapping has been used in this Plan to delineate between forest and different land use inside Zonglela FMU.
 This will be supplemented further through annual operational planning process whereby information will be collected in detailed through inventory and discussions with stakeholders, local communities and NRDCL.
-However, even when this more detailed data is collected, the requirement remains to locate individual Forest Function on the ground so that the prescription and the objectives can be implemented.
-However, function maps have been prepared indicating the boundaries of the Forest Functions to facilitate FMU while overseeing implementation of management plan.
+The concerned UICs must take extra cautious to locate individual forest function on the ground so that the prescription and the objectives can be implemented.
+Everywhere possible the function maps have been prepared indicating the boundaries of the Forest Functions to facilitate FMU while overseeing implementation of management plan.

-Therefore, the Unit In-charge will have to use shape files of FMU using GIS and Google Earth besides maps to the best of his/her ability.
+Therefore, the Unit In-charge have to use shape files of FMU using GIS and Google Earth besides attached maps to the best of his/her ability.
 Areas should be observed using various means prior to going to the field.
 Once in the field visual observation within the operable areas should be able to provide the needed information.
 For example, stream buffer will occur in all the perennial streams and steep slopes should be measured and observed for soil protection or conservation.
-The forest function maps will be updated accordingly as per the field observations.
+The forest function maps have to update accordingly as per the field observations if there are any deviation in the field.